sumdher/VSCode-on-Android/README.md

 # Problems and Fixes

-After launching the Ubuntu GUI (via `./start-andronix.sh` and `vncserver-start` and connecting to  `localhos:1`), you may notice that while many preinstalled applications work, some do not.
+After launching the Ubuntu GUI, you may notice that while many preinstalled applications work, some do not.
 In particular, Firefox and VSCode may require fixes.

 ## Fixing Firefox